Bayer clinches Monsanto with improved $66 billion bid

 Morgan Stanley and Ducera Partners are acting as financial advisers to Monsanto, with Wachtell, Lipton, Rosen & Katz its legal adviser.

 Additional reporting by Diane Bartz in Washington D.C., and Karl Plume and P.J.
-Huffstutter in Chicago.; Editing by Mark Potter and Nick Zieminski
+Huffstutter in Chicago.